RosterElf Logo

 Shuttle driver providing passenger transport

 In Australia, shuttle drivers are typically classified under the Passenger Vehicle Transportation Award 2020 (MA000063).
 Classification levels depend on vehicle type, passenger capacity and specific duties.
-This award sets minimum pay rates and employment conditions for passenger transport workers.
+This award sets minimum pay rates and employment conditions for passenger transport workers including shuttle, charter and tourist transport drivers.

 This template provides a foundation for creating clear, compliant job descriptions that attract reliable, customer-focused drivers.
 Once hired, manage your shuttle team efficiently with passenger transport rostering software.